actions/checkout/adrs/0153-checkout-v2.md

     default: ${{ github.token }}
   ssh-key:
     description: >
-      SSH key used to fetch the repository.
+      The SSH key to use.
 The SSH key is configured with the local git config, which enables your scripts to run authenticated git commands.
 The post-job step removes the SSH key.

+      When fetching the repository the workflow is running in, the auth token will be used and configured instead.
+This enables the SSH key to be used only for submodules.

       We recommend using a service account with the least permissions necessary.